HafizTalha/ShotPuzzleGame/README.md

 10. Used Functional Programming in PlayerController Script.
 By using system.Linq (Library) we can find the game object of the main camera, then we get the camera components.
 The PlayerController scripts for the subject game can be found at https://github.com/HafizTalha/ShotPuzzleGame/tree/master/Assets/Scripts/Player

-The complete documentation can be found under ShotPuzzleGame/Documentation/
+The complete documentation can be found under ShotPuzzleGame/Documentation/Project Document.docx